 Varvara Voulgaraki is a native of Greece.
 She was born and raised in Athens.
 She has attended seminars in cultural management and exhibition curating throughout Europe.
 She has studied stage management at LAMDA (London Academy of Music And Dramatic Art.)

 Ms. Voulgaraki earned a degree in History and Archaeology from the Philosophy School of the University of Ioannina.
 She speaks English and Italian.
-This is her third year as Stage and House manager at the Theater at ACS Athens.

 Ms. Perakis was raised in Newport, Rhode Island.
 She holds a Bachelors of Arts in Elementary and Special Education from Salve Regina College and a Masters of Arts in Special Education from Lesley College.
 She is currently working on a post graduate degree on Improving Student Learning and Quality of Teaching in International Schools from Buffalo State SUNY University.
 Ms. Perakis holds several teaching certificates including certificates for teaching students with mild-moderate-severe learning differences and handicaps.